-Full of fiber, low in calories, and rich in nutritional benefits, it’s a sad day when an eggplant goes bad.
+High in fiber, low in calories, and packed with nutrients, it’s a disappointing day when an eggplant spoils.

 The bad news?

-Inevitably, like all other fresh vegetables (well, technically, it’s a fruit), eggplants go off pretty quickly, lasting about 7 days.
+Inevitably, like all other fresh vegetables (well, technically, it’s a fruit), eggplants go off pretty quickly, lasting about seven days.

 How Can I Tell If My Eggplant Has Gone Bad?